Sprakle/WirelessEncodeSync/README.md

 1. Download an FTP server android app
 	* For me, "FTP Server" by "Rapfox" worked well
 	* Make sure you set /sdcard or /mnt/sdcard as the root folder
-2. Change settings at the top of Manage.sh
+2. Change settings at the top of Manage.sh (see "Settings" below)
 3. Run ./Manage.sh
 	* You may need to set the executable permission on the scripts
 	* Use a cron job if you want to the the script more than once